 Remember that not communicating your feelings will affect your overall health and well-being.
 Besides creating unhealthy distance in your relationships, it may cause changes in your sleep, your appetite, and your mood.

-Not only that, with increased cortisol circulating in your system, you’ll weaken your immune system, decrease your metabolism, reduce your absorption of vitamins/nutrients, and increase your risk of developing chronic health problems.
+Not only that, with increased cortisol circulating in your system, you’ll weaken your immune system, decrease your metabolism, reduce the absorption of vitamins/minerals, and increase the risk of developing chronic health problems.